-So, what is penetration pricing exactly, and is it right for your business?
-Find out below.
+So, what does penetration pricing mean exactly?
+And is it right for your business?
+Let’s take a closer look:

 What is penetration pricing?

-Penetration pricing is a vigorous pricing strategy in which a business enters the marketplace offering their product/service at an extremely low price.
+Penetration pricing is a vigorous pricing strategy in which a business enters the marketplace offering their product or service at an extremely low price.
 The goal of penetration pricing is to disrupt existing businesses by luring customers away with a much lower price.

-Because this strategy requires companies to slash prices to almost below market value, it’s usually employed by new businesses in a high-growth phase that are prepared to absorb initial losses.
+This strategy requires companies to slash prices to almost below market value, so it’s usually employed by new businesses in a high-growth phase that are prepared to absorb initial losses.
 These losses are viewed as a necessary sacrifice to gain market share and entice customers away from competitors.

-For example, let’s say Dunder Mifflin, an established Scranton paper company, is selling reams of paper for $12.00/ream.
-If new startup Michael Scott Paper Company enters the Scranton paper market selling reams for $4.00/ream -- when it costs $3.50 to produce a ream of paper -- this would be considered penetration pricing.
+For example, Dunder Mifflin, an established Scranton paper company, sells reams of paper for $12.00 per ream.
+If new startup Michael Scott Paper Company enters the market at $4.00 per ream — when it costs $3.50 to produce a ream of paper — this would be considered penetration pricing.

-Michael Scott Paper Company can’t possible enjoy sustainable growth by selling their paper at $4.00/ream.
+Michael Scott Paper Company can’t possibly enjoy sustainable growth by selling their paper at $4.00 per ream.
 But they can use their initial low prices to disrupt the Scranton paper market, earn a few customers away from Dunder Mifflin, and boost brand recognition.

 Penetration Pricing Strategy